 1. Salary: for salary for up to two months during the upcoming summer or for paid leaves of up to one quarter during the following academic year.
-Academic year requests (i.e., for fall, winter or spring) must be made in the academic year prior to the one in which the proposed award will be used.
-For example, a faculty member wishing to use Sponsored Research funding in spring 2020 must apply during the 2018-19 school year (i.e., in fall 2018).
+Requests to support leave during fall, winter, or spring (i.e., for an approved fall, winter or spring leave without pay) must be made in the academic year prior to the one in which the proposed award will be used.
+For example, a faculty member wishing to use Sponsored Research funding in spring 2021 must apply during this 2019-20 cycle (i.e., in fall 2019).

 2. Resources: to provide goods and services to support a project or professional agenda.
 Funds may be used to purchase materials for research and creative projects, attend professional meetings, publish scholarly work, or purchase specialized books, software or equipment.

 An applicant may request both types of funding in a single proposal.